REMnux/docker/rekall/README.md

 then run "`rekall`" in the container with the desired parameters.

-Before running the command above, you can create the desired <local_directory> on your host and make it world-accessible (e.g., "`chmod a+xwr ~/files`").
+Before running the command above, you can create the desired <local_directory> on your host.

   [1]: http://www.rekall-forensic.com